 - (1) The purpose of the zone is to provide for residential development on large lots where local government infrastructure and services may not be provided and the intensity of residential development is generally dispersed. - (2) The local government purpose is to provide for the consolidation, rationalisation and minor, but logical, extension of existing rural residential areas which combine residential use and the opportunity for conducting small scale rural activities.
 Rural residential areas provide a transition between rural areas and areas of closer settlement where people can enjoy a semi-rural lifestyle within relatively close proximity to social and community services but are not provided with all normal urban infrastructure. - (3) The purpose of the code will be achieved through the following overall outcomes: - (a) Development is comprised predominantly of dwelling houses on larger residential allotments with high level of residential amenity and a semi-rural character.
-The risk to life and property from natural hazards is not increased as a result of development. - (b) Development for rural residential purposes occurs exclusively within this zone. - (c) The established pattern of rural residential development in the Curra, The Palms, Widgee and The Dawn Precincts is maintained in response to community expectations, remoteness of location and the existence of natural features and hazards. - (d) Development is provided with an adequate supply of potable water, and sustainable means of wastewater treatment and disposal. - (e) Development services the needs of local residents and visitors and has access to infrastructure and essential services of a standard normally expected in isolated communities. - (f) Conflicts with adjoining land in the rural zone are avoided by the provision of buffers on new development for rural residential purposes. - (g) Development within the zone preserves the environmental and topographical features of the land by integrating an appropriate scale of residential activities amongst these features and minimising alteration or other disturbance of natural land form and topography. - (h) Natural features such as creeks, gullies, waterways, wetlands and bushland are retained, enhanced and buffered from the impacts of development. - (i) Non-residential uses may be appropriate where such uses meet the day to day needs of the residential catchment or have a direct relationship to the land in which it is proposed. - (j) Development is provided with appropriate infrastructure. - (k) Development is sited, designed and managed to avoid or minimise the risk of natural hazard impacts (flood inundation, acid sulphate soils and bushfire) to people and property.
+The risk to life and property from natural hazards is not increased as a result of development. - (b) Development for rural residential purposes occurs exclusively within this zone. - (c) Where development is a secondary dwelling, the secondary dwelling has a maximum gross floor area of 70m. - (d) The established pattern of rural residential development in the Curra, The Palms, Widgee and The Dawn Precincts is maintained in response to community expectations, remoteness of location and the existence of natural features and hazards. - (e) Development is provided with an adequate supply of potable water, and sustainable means of wastewater treatment and disposal.

+- (f) Development services the needs of local residents and visitors and has access to infrastructure and essential services of a standard normally expected in isolated communities. - (g) Conflicts with adjoining land in the rural zone are avoided by the provision of buffers on new development for rural residential purposes. - (h) Development within the zone preserves the environmental and topographical features of the land by integrating an appropriate scale of residential activities amongst these features and minimising alteration or other disturbance of natural land form and topography. - (i) Natural features such as creeks, gullies, waterways, wetlands and bushland are retained, enhanced and buffered from the impacts of development. - (j) Non-residential uses may be appropriate where such uses meet the day to day needs of the residential catchment or have a direct relationship to the land in which it is proposed. - (k) Development is provided with appropriate infrastructure. - (I) Development is sited, designed and managed to avoid or minimise the risk of natural hazard impacts (flood inundation, acid sulfate soils and bushfire) to people and property.